 Northampton is a medium-sized city located in the state of Massachusetts.
-With a population of 28,554 people and eight constituent neighborhoods, Northampton is the 60th largest community in Massachusetts.
-Northampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 28,540 people and eight constituent neighborhoods, Northampton is the 60th largest community in Massachusetts.
+Northampton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Of important note, Northampton is also a city of artists.
 Northampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northampton’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Northampton is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Northampton enrolled in college, Northampton has a number of services, amenities and opportunities geared towards the needs and activities of students.